-I recently finished contract work with Cisco Systems, focusing on front-end development and content for internal-facing knowledge bases serving technical support teams.
+I’ve done contract work with Cisco Systems, focusing on front-end development, content, and technical writing for internal-facing knowledge bases serving technical support teams.

 Home Comfort Furniture